kubilus1/autoortho/docs/index.md

 Steps:

-1. Download the most recent `autoortho_win.zip` release of this project: (https://github.com/kubilus1/autoortho/releases)
+1. Download the most recent packaged release [autoortho_win.zip](https://github.com/kubilus1/autoortho/releases/latest/download/autoortho_win.zip)
 2. Extract the downloaded file and place `autoortho_win.exe` in a sensible location
 4. Run the program
 5. Configure your X-Plane Custom Scenery directory to point to the appropriate location